TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/PhpClassExtension/Introduction/Index.rst

 ~~~~~~~

 Say you wish to make an addition to the stdWrap method found in the
-class “tslib\_cObj” (found in the class file
+class "tslib\_cObj" (found in the class file
 :code:`typo3/sysext/cms/tslib/class.tslib\_content.php` ).

 The first thing to do is to create the extension class.
 So you create
 a file in the typo3conf/ directory named
-“class.ux\_tslib\_content.php”. “ux” is a prefix meaning “user-
+"class.ux\_tslib\_content.php". "ux" is a prefix meaning "user-
-extension”.
+extension".
 This file may look like this:

 ::

    <?php
    /**
    * User-Extension of tslib_cObj class.
    *
    * @author    Kasper Skårhøj <kasper@typo3.com>
    */

    class ux_tslib_cObj extends tslib_cObj {
        function stdWrap($content,$conf) {
                // Call the real stdWrap function in the parent class: